Everyone who applies to work at Lancashire Constabulary needs to meet our eligibility requirements detailed on this page.

 - Not be a member of the British National Party (BNP) or other organisations such as Combat 18 or The National Front.

 - If you have a criminal record, this doesn't mean you won’t be considered.
 This depends on the nature of your conviction.
-Please declare any cautions or convictions on your application form.
+Please declare any cautions or convictions on your vetting form which will be at the final stages of the process.
 If you don’t you’ll fail vetting due to integrity concerns.

 - You must not be registered bankrupt with outstanding debts, have outstanding County Court Judgements (CCJs) against you, or be subject to a current Individual Voluntary Agreement (IVA).